isomerpages/sndgo-corp/pages/JLD Innovation Challenge.md

 The Science Centre Singapore is sponsoring the following challenge statement on gamifying sustainability:

-* **How might we design a system that promotes interest to monitor and manage sustainability-related information from multiple sources for visualisation and to encourage sustainable practices?**
+<div style="font-size:22px; color: #a6221c;">How might we design a system that promotes interest to monitor and manage sustainability-related information from multiple sources for visualisation and to encourage sustainable practices?</div>

 Lendlease Global Commercial REIT is sponsoring the following challenge statement on optimising energy usage:

-* **How might we design a smart building management system that can optimise energy consumption throughout the day while still delivering thermal comfort to building occupants?**
+<div style="font-size:22px; color: #a6221c;">How might we design a smart building management system that can optimise energy consumption throughout the day while still delivering thermal comfort to building occupants?</div>

 Ng Teng Fong General Hospital and Jurong Community Hospital are co-sponsoring the following challenge statement on reducing energy consumption in hospitals:

+<div style="font-size:22px; color: #a6221c;">How might we optimise the performance and energy efficiency of existing Air Handling Units while ensuring good thermal comfort for patients and staff, and meeting hospital operational requirements?</div>

+#### Low Carbon

+The Science Centre Singapore is sponsoring the following challenge statement on gamifying sustainability:

+> How might we design a system that promotes interest to monitor and manage sustainability-related information from multiple sources for visualisation and to encourage sustainable practices?

+Lendlease Global Commercial REIT is sponsoring the following challenge statement on optimising energy usage:

+> How might we design a smart building management system that can optimise energy consumption throughout the day while still delivering thermal comfort to building occupants?

+Ng Teng Fong General Hospital and Jurong Community Hospital are co-sponsoring the following challenge statement on reducing energy consumption in hospitals:

-* **How might we optimise the performance and energy efficiency of existing Air Handling Units while ensuring good thermal comfort for patients and staff, and meeting hospital operational requirements?**
+> How might we optimise the performance and energy efficiency of existing Air Handling Units while ensuring good thermal comfort for patients and staff, and meeting hospital operational requirements?

 #### Waste Management